 In knowledge discovery from data, methods and techniques are developed for discovering specific trends in a system or organization business by analyzing its data.
-The real advantage for decision making relies on the add-on provided by comparing extracted knowledge against a priori domain knowledge.
+The real advantage for decision making relies on the add-on provided by comparing extracted knowledge against the a priori knowledge of domain expert.
 Integrating domain a priori knowledge during the data mining process is currently an important research issue in the data mining field.

-In this paper, we present KEOPS methodology based on an ontology driven information system which integrates a priori knowledge all along the data mining process in a coherent and uniform manner.
+In this paper, we present the KEOPS methodology based on an ontology driven information system which integrates a priori knowledge all along the data mining process in a coherent and uniform manner.
 We detail each of these ontology driven steps and we define a part-way interestingness measure that integrates both objective and subjective criteria in order to evaluate model relevance according to expert knowledge.

 The paper is organized in six sections.
-Section 2 presents the issue addressed and KEOPS main characteristics.
-Section 3 is devoted to ontology driven information systems.
-In section 4, the KEOPS methodology is presented step by step.
-In Section 5, we comment some results which demonstrate the relevance of the approach.
-We conclude in Section 6.
+Section 2 presents related works.
+Section 3 presents the KEOPS methodology step by step.
+In Section 4, we comment some results which demonstrate the relevance of the approach.
+We discuss our approach in section 5 and conclude in section 6.